developershutt/Transformers-in-action/README.md

 * Implemented using Single-head self attention with positional encoding on IMDB sentiment classification [dataset](https://drive.google.com/file/d/140xsu_Cw-ZkPZWKIWdXRPu2VRWKWw7Wd/view?usp=sharing)
 * Watch explanation video [here](https://youtu.be/5YEvHdGP9x4) or explore code [here](/1%20-%20Transformers%20from%20scratch.ipynb)

-2. Language Translation Transformer from Scratch

-## Language Translation with Multi-head Attention and Positional Encoding
+## 2. Language Translation with Multi-head Attention and Positional Encoding

 The [notebook](./2%20-%20Language%20Translation%20with%20Transformers.ipynb) contains the implementation of a language translation model using multi-head attention with positional encoding.
 The model is trained on an English-French dataset, which can be found [here](./dataset/eng_-french.csv).